International Law and Religion Moot Court

-Each team must submit one electronic copy of the brief in PDF format to the Committee at email@example.com.
+Each team must submit one electronic copy of each of the briefs in PDF format to the Organizing Committee at email@example.com.

 Content Specifications: i.
 Font and Size (General) - Times New Roman, 12 pts; ii.
 Line Spacing (General) - 1.5 lines; iii.
 Font and Size (Footnotes) - Times New Roman, 10 pts; iv.
 Line Spacing (Footnotes) - Single line.